Anomalous bulk-edge correspondence of nonlinear Rice-Mele model: Nonlinear bulk-edge correspondence

 To delve deeper into the connection between the Chern number and the band structure of the anomalous eigenvalue's nonlinearity of nonlinear RM model, we construct a phase diagram in the $\Delta -\omega$ parameter space, as shown in Fig.~\ref{fig:4}(d).
-This phase diagram encapsulates two distinct phases of the nonlinear RM model: a topologically nontrivial phase characterized by a nonzero Chern number $\mathcal{C}_{1}$ (represented by red and yellow regions), and a topologically trivial phase $\mathcal{C}_{1}=1$, while the yellow region corresponds to $\mathcal{C}_{1}=-1$.
+This phase diagram encapsulates two distinct phases of the nonlinear RM model this diagram illustrates a topologically nontrivial phase, identified by a nonzero Chern number $\mathcal{C}_{1}$ (shown in red and green regions), coexisting with a topologically trivial phase where $\mathcal{C}_{1}=0$ (blue regions).
+Specifically, the green region corresponds to $\mathcal{C}_{1}=-1$.
 By fixing $\omega =10^{-3}$ and drawing the corresponding line on the phase diagram, we can identify the intersection points with the phase boundaries as the locations where changes occur in the edge states.
 These observations underscore a profound connection between the band structure of the nonlinear RM model and the Chern number.